I, Tonya

-I, Tonya is a 2017 American biographical sports mockumentary black comedy film directed by Craig Gillespie and written by Steven Rogers.
+I, Tonya is a 2017 American biographical sports film directed by Craig Gillespie and written by Steven Rogers.
 It follows the life and career of American figure skater Tonya Harding and her connection to the 1994 assault on her rival Nancy Kerrigan.
 The film states it is based on "contradictory" and "totally true" interviews with Harding and her ex-husband Jeff Gillooly, suggesting they are unreliable narrators.
-This means the viewer must decide for themselves whether to see the film as the truth or as a version concocted by Harding herself.
-It features darkly comedic interviews with the characters in mockumentary style, set in the modern day, and breaks the fourth wall.
+It features darkly comedic interviews with the characters, set in the modern day, and breaks the fourth wall.
 Margot Robbie (who also produced) stars as Harding, Sebastian Stan as Gillooly, and Allison Janney as Harding's mother LaVona Golden.
 Julianne Nicholson, Caitlin Carver, Paul Walter Hauser, and Bobby Cannavale also star.

 Loosely based on actual events, the film depicts Harding as a victim, reframing the narrative around her implication in the aftermath of the crime and other criticism of her actions.
-I, Tonya premiered at the Toronto International Film Festival on September 8, 2017, and was theatrically released in the United States on December 8, 2017.
-It grossed $53 million worldwide on an $11 million budget, and received positive reviews from critics, who mostly lauded the performances of Robbie, Stan and Janney.
+I, Tonya premiered at the 2017 Toronto International Film Festival on September 8, and was released theatrically in the United States on December 8, 2017.
+It grossed $53 million worldwide on an $11 million budget, and received highly positive reviews from critics, who particularly praised the performances of Robbie, Stan, and Janney.

 At the 90th Academy Awards, Janney won for Best Supporting Actress, while the film also earned nominations for Best Actress for Robbie and Best Film Editing.
 It earned three nominations at the 75th Golden Globe Awards, winning Best Supporting Actress for Janney, who also won at the Screen Actors Guild and Critics' Choice Movie Awards.
 Robbie herself was nominated for Best Actress at both shows.
 At the 71st British Academy Film Awards, the film earned five nominations, winning Best Actress in a Supporting Role for Janney.

 Plot

-In 1974 Portland, Oregon, four-year-old Tonya Harding is forced to ice skate by her abusive mother, LaVona Golden.
-As Tonya grows up, her parents take her out of school to focus on her skating career, as she trains under coach Diane Rawlinson.
-Tonya's father leaves Tonya with her abusive mother.
-Tonya rapidly becomes one of the best figure skaters in the United States, but is held back by her "white trash" reputation, homemade costumes and unconventional choice of performance music (e.g., ZZ Top).
-At fifteen, she begins dating eighteen-year-old Jeff Gillooly.
+In 1974 Portland, Oregon, a four-year-old Tonya Harding is forced to ice-skate by her physically abusive mother, LaVona Golden.
+Tonya's parents eventually take her out of school to focus on her skating career as she trains under coach Diane Rawlinson.
+Tonya's father leaves the family home.
+Tonya rapidly becomes one of the best figure skaters in the United States, but is held back by her "white trash" reputation, homemade costumes, and unconventional choice of performance music (e.g., ZZ Top).
+At 15, she begins dating 18-year-old Jeff Gillooly.
 They marry, but Jeff becomes abusive.
 When LaVona scorns Tonya for putting up with it, Tonya blames LaVona for raising her badly.